Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Introduction

 Concerning the LFVs employed, the first possibility explored~\cite{GleichWeizenecker2005} is the case when the dynamic magnetic field applied is the superposition of a static field with a point where the field vanishes - the Field-Free Point (FFP) - and a dynamic field that steers the FFP along some trajectory in the scanning region - or Field of View (FoV).
 There are currently two main approaches to reconstructing distributions with the FFP topology: a measurement-based approach and a model-based approach.
 In the measurement-based approach a 3D grid (tessellation with cubic cells) of the volume to be scanned inside the scanner's bore is considered; a probe with a reference concentration of tracer is iteratively positioned and scanned at each voxel, i.e., at each cubic cell constituting the grid.
 This way the response of the scanning system to discrete Dirac delta impulses (the point spread function~\cite{bertero2021introduction}) at each voxel position is collected in a system matrix, which should ideally describe the linear relationship between discrete (according to the chosen grid) distributions and the acquired signal.
 The reconstruction idea is, given the MPI signal collected, to invert the system matrix (with regularization techniques due to the presence of noise and the ill-conditioning of the matrix) to obtain a discretized reconstruction of the target distribution~\cite{Knopp_etal2010ec,storath2016edge}.
 The acquisition of the system matrix (calibration) is time-consuming and while effort has been put into the research of ways to speed up this procedure~\cite{knopp2011prediction,Lampe_etal2012,Rahmer_etal2012}, other solutions have been investigated that avoid the lengthy calibration and are model based.
 Indeed, model-based approaches are an active area of research in MPI and try to provide reconstruction formulae for various MPI setups.
-In the particular case of the FFP topology, at first reconstruction formulae were available only for 1D scans~\cite{Rahemeretal2009} but were followed soon after by the so-called $X$-space formulation for the 1D~\cite{GoodwillConolly2010} scans and later for the multidimensional case~\cite{GoodwillConolly2011}.
-Using this formulation the authors derived reconstruction formulae for the 2D and 3D FFP case~\cite{marz2016model} and formulate a two-stage algorithm that has been recently further developed~\cite{math10183278} and made flexible enough to deal with multi-patching scans~\cite{gapyak2023variational2}.
+In the particular case of the FFP topology, at first direct reconstruction formulae were available only for 1D scans~\cite{Rahemeretal2009} and employed Chebyshev polynomials but were followed soon after by the so-called $X$-space formulation for the 1D~\cite{GoodwillConolly2010} scans and later for the multidimensional case with Cartesian scanning trajectories~\cite{GoodwillConolly2011}.
+Following this, direct reconstruction with Chebyshev polynomials has also been developed for the 2D and 3D case for Lissajous trajectories~\cite{droigk2022multidimcheb}.
+Using the Langevin theory, the authors derived reconstruction formulae for the 2D and 3D FFP case~\cite{marz2016model} and formulated a two-stage algorithm that has been recently further developed~\cite{gapyak2022mdpi}.
+A remarkable point of the reconstruction formulae in~\cite{marz2016model,gapyak2022mdpi} is that the reconstruction formulae are independent from the choice of the scanning trajectory; this property has been leveraged to perform reconstructions in multi-patch scenarios~\cite{gapyak2023multipatch} and is inherited by the methods proposed in this paper.
+Multi-patching is a methodology in MPI which aims at solving an MPI specific difficulty: in order to avoid high specific absorption rate (SAR) and peripheral nerves stimulation (PNS)~\cite{schamelsafety2015,Saritas2013-jn}, the size of the field of view FoV does not exceed a couple of centimeters; in order to cover bigger regions of interest with a (comparably) small FoV, multi-patching is employed by either physically moving the specimen in the scanner~\cite{Szwargulskimovingtable2018} or by considering an additional focus field~\cite{Weizenecker2010FastMD}.
+In 2014, Vogel et al.~\cite{vogel2014TWMPI} proposed the Traveling Wave MPI (TWMPI) approach as an alternative approach to cover a large FoV, which combines the advantages of the drive-coil~\cite{gleich2005original} setup with the focus-field approach~\cite{Weizenecker2010FastMD}.